Know The Factors That Lead To Marketing Success

 In 2015, 60% of all U.S. internet activity came from mobile devices, and about half of the total internet traffic comes through mobile apps.
 Last year, content marketing generated 3 times as many leads as traditional outbound marketing and cost 62% less.

-Let’s just face the facts – marketing has evolved and changed over the past ten years.
+Let’s just face the facts – business to consumer and business to business marketing has evolved and changed over the past ten years.
 Heck, even the past three years.
 Our modern, A.D.H.D. world snores at traditional marketing.
 The advertisement has to be extra “bling” in one way or another to keep one’s attention.
 While time and trends come and go, some things, however, still remain constant – the secrets to marketing success.
 Yes, it’s important to stay up-to-date with current events and technology, but there five marketing secrets to KNOW as one creates his/her marketing strategy each year.

 1. Know Your Audience